Veberb/memory-game/README.md

   - Config port's in project
   - Save user that is playing.
   - Track user score while playing.
-  - Timer to show a time record's memory game solving.
+  - Timer to show list of players record's.